 Vehicles such as the Toyota Yaris, Honda CR-V, SEAT Leon and Fiat 500 offer the mild and self-charging hybrid engine (no plugging in necessary) at our Donnelly Group locations.

-In 2030, the UK government plan to ban all sales of diesel and petrol cars, meaning more electronic vehicles will be on our roads.
-With electric vehicle technology ever-improving, there are more reasons than ever to consider going electric and if a subsidy of £2,500 towards your electric vehicle purchase sounds attractive, get in touch with our team today!
+In 2030, the UK government plans to ban all diesel and petrol car sales, meaning more electronic vehicles will be on our roads.
+With electric vehicle technology ever improving, there are more reasons than ever to consider going electric.

-To find out more or to speak to a specialist contact your nearest showroom or complete the form;
+If a £2,500 subsidy towards your electric vehicle purchase sounds attractive, contact our team today.
+To find out more or to speak to a specialist, contact your nearest showroom or complete the form below.